0xRomRom/0xRomRom/README.md

 # Hey there, I’m @0xRomRom 👋
 ## I'm a beginner front end developer from 🇳🇱
-## My current tech & tooling consists of: HTML5, CSS3, ES6, Node.js, NPM, Git, Parcel
+## My current tech & tooling consists of: HTML5, CSS3, ES6, Node.js, NPM, Parcel, Basic CLI, Git

 <!---
 0xRomRom/0xRomRom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.